Liam White

 Crystal oscillators produce an accurate fixed frequency output when a specific voltage range is applied.
 The most common frequency values used for crystal oscillators in computers are 25MHz and 100MHz.
 (Crystal oscillators may be replaced in temperature-sensitive applications by MEMS oscillators.)

-Processors typically include a large number of derived clocks called a clock tree, where certain faster clocks are hierarchically derived from slower clocks.
+SoCs typically include a large number of derived clocks called a clock tree, where certain faster clocks are hierarchically derived from slower clocks.
 Enabling one component of the clock tree enables a peripheral or set of peripherals attached to it, called a clock domain.
 These are selectively enabled to save power.
-On reset, only essential clock domains are enabled, and on multi-core systems, only one CPU will be enabled.
+On reset, only essential clock domains are enabled, and on multi-core systems, only one core will be enabled.

 Microcontrollers

-Modern application processors are intensely power-hungry, and may consume power between single-digit watts and hundreds of watts.
+Modern application cores are intensely power-hungry, and may consume power between single-digit watts and hundreds of watts.
 However, efficiency matters, so we generally want to be able to turn most of the system off when it is not in use.
 This creates a big problem: when the user requests use of the system again, how do we turn things back on?

-Interrupt generators
+Interrupt generators and controllers

 Timers